Brian Cody

 Brian Cody (born 12 July 1954) is an Irish former hurling manager and player and retired school principal.
-He managed the senior Kilkenny county team between 1998 and 2022, becoming the county's longest-serving manager and most successful in terms of major titles won.
-Cody is regarded as the greatest manager in the history of the game.
+He managed the senior Kilkenny county team between 1998 and 2022, becoming the county's longest-serving manager and most successful in terms of major titles won; Cody is widely regarded as the greatest manager in the history of the game.

-Cody was appointed manager of the Kilkenny senior team on 16 November 1998 and led Kilkenny through a period of unprecedented provincial and national dominance, winning 43 major honours.
-These include eleven All-Ireland Senior Hurling Championship titles, including a record-equalling four-in-a-row between 2006 and 2009, seventeen Leinster Senior Hurling Championship titles in twenty three seasons, ten National Hurling League titles (among which were five league-championship doubles) and seven Walsh Cups.
+Cody was appointed manager of the Kilkenny senior team on 16 November 1998 and led Kilkenny through a period of unprecedented provincial and national dominance, winning 43 major honours; these include eleven All-Ireland Senior Hurling Championship titles, including a record-equalling four-in-a-row between 2006 and 2009, seventeen Leinster Senior Hurling Championship titles in twenty three seasons, ten National Hurling League titles (among which were five league-championship doubles) and seven Walsh Cups.
 He left at the end of the 2022 season.

 Early life

 Cody was born on 12 July 1954 in Sheestown, County Kilkenny, to William "Bill" Cody (1915-2001) and Annie Hoyne (d.2005).
 Brian was the fourth of their nine children.

 Bill Cody, a native of Thomastown, worked with Royal Liver Assurance and became involved with the James Stephens club in the early 1960s.
 He was instrumental in forming a juvenile section within the club, while later serving as a selector with the Kilkenny minor and senior teams.
 Bill Cody was elected vice-chairman of the club in 1967 and chairman in 1969, a position he held until 1986.

 Cody was educated at the local national school in Kilkenny, Cody later boarded at St Kieran's College.
 After completing his Leaving Certificate he attended St Patrick's College in Dublin where he qualified as a primary school teacher.

 Cody later worked as a teacher at St Patrick's De La Salle national school in Kilkenny, before serving as principal between 2009 and 2015.